-Police had previously searched the Daybell house in Salem, Idaho, in January 2020, carrying out more than three dozen items, including computers, cell phones, medication and paperwork.
+Police had previously searched Chad's house in Salem, Idaho, in January 2020, carrying out more than three dozen items, including computers, cell phones, medication and paperwork.

-Per NBC News, Madison County Prosecutor Rob Wood said via Zoom at Daybell's June 10, 2020, court hearing that the "manner of concealment" of one of the bodies was "particularly egregious."
-The complaint alleged the remains had been in the yard since sometime between Sept.
+Madison County Prosecutor Rob Wood said via Zoom during a June 10, 2020, court hearing that the "manner of concealment" of one of the bodies was "particularly egregious," per NBC News.
+The criminal complaint alleged the remains had been in Chad's yard since sometime between Sept.
 22, 2019, and June 9, 2020.

-"This whole process is really hard," Colby Ryan, Lori's son from her second marriage and Kylee's half-brother, told East Idaho News in June 2021 after Chad had joined Lori in pleading not guilty to murder.
+"This whole process is really hard," Colby Ryan, Lori's son from her second marriage, told East Idaho News in June 2021 after Chad had joined Lori in pleading not guilty to murder.
 "We've all had to go through it but he's going to say what he's going to say.
 He's going to lie about it.
 From the beginning, they have lied about it.
 So, there's nothing you can do about it."

-Last August, however, Chad's children told 48 Hours that they believed their father was innocent of the three murders, including their mother's.
+In August 2021, however, Chad's children told 48 Hours that they believed their father didn't kill anyone, including their mom Tammy.
 Daughter Emma Murray alleged that Chad was framed; when asked by who, she replied, "I think it's pretty clear it was Lori and Alex."

-Yet by all accounts, Lori had maintained her loyalty to Chad since their arrest.
+Yet by all accounts, Lori hadn't uttered a word against Chad since their arrest.

 "The stories that we have heard from her jailers are that she's reading Chad's books, she's writing him letters, she's dancing in her cell," Morrison told E!
-News last year.
+News in 2021.
 "She still seems to be caught up in the belief that she is going to be swept out of all this and taken up to heaven sometime in the next little while."

 How Lori may have reached that conclusion is a complicated story.